 All in all, you’re likely to have PA if you show low B12 or high MMA or homocysteine levels, as well as a positive pernicious anemia blood test result for IFA or PCA.

-If you show any symptoms, we advise to ask your doctor for a therapeutic trial of methylcobalamin B12 shots.
-If they refuse, or if you simply want to take control of your own health and make sure you’re getting the best form of B12, you can buy it from here.
-Inject daily for 3 months (your red blood cells’ life cycle), and see how you feel.
+If you show any signs and symptoms, then ask your doctor for a therapeutic trial of methylcobalamin B12 shots.
+If your doctor refuses, or if you simply want to take control of your own health, you can order self-injectable B12 here.
+This will also ensure you’re getting the best form of B12.
+Inject daily for 3 months, and see how you feel.

 Best of luck with your pernicious anemia diagnosis, and don’t panic if you test positive.
 We live in an age where cheap B12 shots can keep you alive and well.
 Just don’t wait!
 With PA, waiting could mean some very real and serious nerve damage.